 All the cafes are encouraged to use social media to keep in touch with each other and to share ideas and inspiration.

-Councillor Carol Hart, Erewash Borough Council’s Deputy Leader and Lead Member for Community Engagement, says:
+Councillor Mike Wallis, Erewash Borough Council’s Lead Member for Culture and Leisure, says:

 “We are thrilled to host a monthly Local History Café at our award winning museum, it is a heart-warming project that reaches out to people and helps with the growing issue of loneliness in our local communities.
 The sessions will be informal, friendly and uplifting and I have no doubt will become a must-go-to group for many.”